stagenow/docs/2.1/source/about.md

 # About This Help

-StageNow 2.1 User Guide, Revision .2
+StageNow 2.1 User Guide, Revision A

 ## Introduction
 This help file provides the staging administrator instructions on using StageNow 2.1 to create profiles to use for staging devices.